Real Singlet Scalar Benchmarks in the Multi-TeV Resonance Regime: Constraints

 The real singlet scalar model is subject to various theoretical and experimental constraints.
 In this section, we give an overview of the constraints that we impose to determine the maximum di-Higgs rates and variations in the trilinear Higgs coupling.

-\subsection{Vacuum Stability and Perturbative Unitarity}
+\subsection{Vacuum stability and perturbative unitarity}

 The quartic couplings in the scalar potential are bounded by two conditions: vacuum stability and perturbative unitarity.
-For the theory to be viable, the scalar potential needs to be bounded from below so that it does not decay in a runaway direction.
-That is, it should be positive at large field values:
+For the theory to be viable, the scalar potential needs to be bound so that it does not decay in a runaway direction.
+That is, it should be positive at large field values.

 Stability along the axes $s = 0$ and $h = 0$ implies that both $\lambda$ and $b_4$ are positive.
-Additionally, if $a_2$ is positive, the potential is bounded from below.
+Additionally, if $a_2$ is positive, the potential is bound.
 However, $a_2$ can also be negative.
 To see this, rewrite the quartic terms as

 The potential is stable for

 To maintain a perturbative theory, we will also impose perturbative unitarity.
 Following from scattering theory applied to QFT, the matrix element of any two-to-two scalar scattering can be written in terms of the Legendre polynomials as